Rio 2016: WADA report reveals up to 50% of drug tests had to be aborted

 (CNN)If doping dominated the prelude to the Rio Olympics after the exclusion of a number of Russian athletes, it turns out drug testing protocols undertaken during the Games had "serious failings," according to the World Anti-Doping Agency.

-So much so that on certain days, less than than 50% of planned tests were carried out, with the report claiming out-of-competition targets for testing in the Olympic Village were "rarely met."
+So much so that on certain days, less than 50% of planned tests were carried out, with the report claiming out-of-competition targets for testing in the Olympic Village were "rarely met."

 WADA criticized the lack of support and training given to the Rio 2016 chaperones, who were tasked with finding and informing the athletes they were required to undertake testing.